 Alex narrates from cell number 84F in Staja (that's short for State Jail), two years after his sentencing.

 Now dressed in the "heighth" of prison fashion – that would be a jumpsuit in a filthy "poop-color" – known only by the prisoner number "6655321" that adorns it, Alex no longer feels like himself.
-(Wait, is that Burgess being cliché?)

 More time passes, and Alex adjusts to prison life.
 He has a new job playing the stereo for the prison chaplain during Sunday worship.
 He likes his new job because it involves music.
-(Wow, we would have never seen that coming.)

 One day during Sunday worship, some dude in the back lets out a burp and is quickly kicked, beaten, and dragged out of the church.

-The chaplain goes on without a glitch.
+The chaplain goes on without a hitch.

 Alex reveals that the chaplain likes him because of his interest in the Bible.
 Alex especially delights in all the sex and violence he gets to read about in the Old Testament.
-The icing on the cake is that the chaplain lets him listen to holy music by Bach and Handel while he reads pages upon pages of ultraviolence!
+The icing on the cake is that the chaplain lets him listen to holy music by Bach and Handel while he reads pages upon pages of ultraviolence.
 What a deal.

 Alex is good at his new job, always ready with the record or the disc on queue, no matter what commotion ensues in the main worship room.

 One Sunday after the service, the prison chaplain speaks with Alex about the various goings-on in the prison.
 Apparently, the prison chaplain is looking for a huge promotion, and in order to get a good recommendation from the Governor, he occasionally provides the Governor with underground information about the prisoners – underground information that he gets from Alex the Snitch, though Alex mostly just makes it up.